 Once the levels are right I will be taken to Saint James’s Hospital for a minimum of one and a maximum of three days of harvesting.

 The stem cells are being tricked into the blood system where they can be harvested and collected.
 It’s a more efficient way of doing it than having to bore in through the large bones and to collect the marrow.

 My stem cells may not ever mobilise and we may do all of this preparatory treatment for nothing.
 There is a lot of tension these days but it has to be done to exacting standards.

 Wednesday 23 May 2007 DAY 3

-At 1.30am this morning the nausea turned to full blown vomiting and all hell broke loose.
+At 1.30am this morning the nausea turned to sickness.
 I could not make it to the bathroom as I forgot I was wired up to the drip stand.
 I was pretty miserable all night and feel exhausted today.

-I threw up again at ab0ut 3pm and just lay around for the afternoon as I was sick and tired.
+I threw up again at abut 3.00pm and just lay around for the afternoon as I was sick and tired.

 Liz came to see me and she was not happy that I am so sick so she has arranged for me to have something for the sickness.
 Cyclizine is my new best friend.